Ad-White/my-vehicle-history/README.md

 **Sign-In and Sign-Out Functionality**

 - The user can sign-in to their account in order to add, view, edit or delete any vehicles.
 Upon the user submitting their username and password.
 The details are checked against those already held in the database.
-The password held within the database is hashed using a 256bit encyription algorithm.
+The password held within the database is hashed using a 256 bit encryption algorithm.
 If the username and or password do not pass validation, a message is given to the user that either, the username and/or password is incorrect.
 If validation is passed, the user has access to their account and is taken to the Profile page, in order to view their own vehicles.
 The user can sign-out of their account whenever they wish, by using the Sign-Out option, found in the navigation menu.
 A message is provided to let the user know they have successfully signed out, as they are returned to the Sign-In page.